DarriEy/CONFLUENCE/examples/README.md

 ## Learning Path

-Examples are organized into four progressive stages.
+Examples are organized into three progressive stages.
 Follow them sequentially to build understanding and confidence with CONFLUENCE.

 ### 01. Point-Scale Validation